 You normally need to provide your address, valid ID, and bank details (read up on how to open a bank account in Belgium) and answer a few questions so that the insurer can assess your profile and the level of coverage you require.
 Once your annual/monthly premium is calculated, you can choose whether or not to proceed and purchase coverage.

-If you apply online, you will usually receive everything electronically by email within 24 hours.
-This includes insurance certificate and information relating to your policy, such as claims and cancellation procedures.
+If you apply online, you will usually receive everything by email within 24 hours.
+This includes an insurance certificate and information relating to your policy, such as claims and cancellation procedures.

-How to make a Belgian home contents insurance claim
+How to make a home insurance claim in Belgium